Click on the button to choose type of training course:

 - Manual handling courses for school staff

 First aid training for schools is another popular offering.
-Options include emergency first aid at work and paediatric first aid for schools or early years.
+Options include emergency first aid at work training and paediatric first aid for schools or early years.
 Both courses aim to ensure suitably trained personnel exist within the school environment, especially in a medical emergency.

 Health and safety management must assess risks to determine the educational institution-specific hazards.
 This action will aid them to determine what training is needed to address the management of those hazards.
-Risk assessment aims to identify, analyse, prioritise, control, and monitor risk.
+Risk assessment training aims to identify, analyse, prioritise, control, and monitor risk.
 Our training experts are happy to guide Schools on this process.

 Students and pupil-specific courses aim to support children and young adults.
 The intention is to educate these groups on how to contribute to their personal safety, health, and wellbeing.
 Within this small grouping of courses, you will find: